 It happens each year: The dishes you’ve been craving all season long are finally passed ’round the table, and before you know it your plate is piled up to your head with turkey, stuffing, green bean casserole, mashed potatoes — all smothered with a heaping portion of gravy.
 It’s a masterpiece, yes.
 But it’s also a single meal that can total anywhere from 2,500 to 4,500 calories (nearly twice the calories recommended daily).
 While there’s no need to skip your favorite feast in the name of fitness, we recommend taking a peek at this infographic, which puts those cals into perspective.
 It’s not all bad news, though.
 That Thanksgiving Day Turkey Trot will earn you a delicious slice of Mom’s apple pie.
 But you just might think twice about the gravy: A quarter-cup will cost you 50 burpees!
 Find out how much you have to work for each Turkey Day dish here.

-How to Burn Off Thanksgiving Dinner
+What It Takes to Burn Off Thanksgiving Dinner

 RELATED: 15 Healthy Thanksgiving Side Dishes